jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 -  The SPMC/SPMD interface can consist of FF-A direct message requests/responses transporting PM events.

-If there is no Hypervisor in the normal world, the OS Kernel issues ``PSCI_CPU_ON`` calls that are directly trapped to EL3.
+If there is no Hypervisor, the OS Kernel issues ``PSCI_CPU_ON`` calls that are directly trapped to EL3.

 When a secondary physical core wakes-up the SPMD notifies the SPMC which updates